Screens are everywhere.

 Natural Stages of Child Development

-Development happens in stages, like building blocks.
+Child development happens in stages, like building blocks.
 The first three years are vital to your child’s early development in so many ways.
-Babies early movements build necessary sensory and motor skills as they explore their world, which is the basis for school readiness.
-Learning and behavioural difficulties, such as dyslexia and ADHD can be linked back to gaps in early development.

-For the last 15 years, I have been assessing children who struggle with learning and behavioural difficulties, looking for gaps in their early development.
+Since 2005, I have been assessing children who struggle with learning and behavioural difficulties, looking for gaps in their early development.
 I have then been offering an individualised 1:1 program to “fill in the gaps” of these missed or incomplete early stages.

 This is done by repeating the early stages of rolling and crawling, gradually moving to balanced upright movements.
 Along the way, the children are also integrating early sensory skills, such as vision, balance and listening, as well as building trust in relationships and social connection.